Cultural Anthropology, an introductory course

 What's the difference between anthropology and ethnology?

 Anthropology is the study of the origin, culture, and development of human beings.
 It has several branches, including cultural anthropology.
 Ethnology is a branch of cultural anthropology.
-Ethnology deals with the origins and characteristics of individual ethnic groups with a focus on factors influencing cultural progression and change.
+It deals with the origins and characteristics of individual ethnic groups, focusing on factors influencing cultural progression and change.

 So, an anthropologist who decides to spend an entire career on an in-depth study of a tribal group in the Amazon rain forest is, in effect, narrowing himself/herself to being an ethnographer.
 A Bible translator who spends two decades learning a language, developing or inventing a writing system for it, and eventually producing a New Testament in that language is a type of ethnographer.
 On the other hand, cultural anthropologists hired by the Bureau of Indian Affairs would not be considered ethnographers since they will be dealing with a wide range of tribal groups.